PoonLab/courses/PATH9577Q/README.md

+## Learning objectives
+* To acquire some basic command-line literacy:
+  * understanding the limitations and advantages of command-line interfaces
+  * how to navigate a file system
+  * how to invoke a command
+* Basic programming concepts
+  * variables
+  * iteration
+  * conditional statements (control flow)
+* Learning to read and modify the contents of a file
+* Understanding the differences between "good" code and "bad" code

 ## Prerequisites
 * students must have a laptop to work on
 * your laptop must have a UNIX-like computing environment, e.g., Linux, Apple OS-X.  If you are unable to install a UNIX-like environment, then you need to install [PuTTY](http://www.putty.org/) and arrange for a temporary user account on one of my Linux workstations.
 See [instructions](RemoteComputing.md).